I grew up loving superheroes. I think most boys from my generation did.

 My “alien” friend and I later invented our own alien races which we would continually draw and invent stories about.
 This went on for about five years.
 Most of my early drawing memories are about these creatures or others that somehow fit into the stories we would invent.

 In Junior High, this fantasy life was dying down and my drawing turned more toward comic strip style drawings and superhero drawings.
 Superheroes were a slightly more mature outworking of my childhood fantasy life.
 Further, they were supported by comic books, afterschool cartoons, and Saturday morning cartoons.
 To this day, if someone says or sings “Spiderman, Spiderman…” my natural next thought is “does whatever a spider can.”
-That theme song from the Spiderman cartoon is ingrained in my head every bit as deeply and the words to Amazing Grace.
+That theme song from the Spiderman cartoon is ingrained in my head every bit as deeply as the words to Amazing Grace.

 When I was young, superheroes were for the young.
-They existed in cartoons and in comic books; but with my generation, superheroes began to grow-up.
+They existed in cartoons and in comic books; but with my generation, superheroes began to grow up.
 Comics became darker and grittier.
-The development of graphic novels allowed the comic book medium to grow-up even more, but not fully.
+The development of graphic novels allowed the comic book medium to grow up even more, but not fully.
 However, the development of the superhero movie industry has changed that.
 There has been at least one superhero movie released every year since 1988, with the exception of 2001.
 Fifteen superhero movies to date have grossed half a billion dollars with four (The Dark Knight, The Avengers, The Dark Knight Rises, and Iron Man 3) breaking a billion.
-The Avengers has so far been the highest grossing superhero movie breaking the one and a half billion mark and stands as the third highest grossing movie of all time.
+The Avengers has so far been the highest-grossing superhero movie breaking the one-and-a-half billion mark and stands as the third highest-grossing movie of all time.
 Box office success does not equal quality; but, it does show the connection that superhero movies are making with the broader culture.
 That said, the superhero movies of today are often not the cheesy movies of my childhood.
-They are large budget films with tremendous special effects, quality writing, and excellent acting.
+They are large-budget films with tremendous special effects, quality writing, and excellent acting.

-The Marvel movies, of the recent years, have taken a cue from the comics by adopting narrative arcs that unify multiple franchises.
+The Marvel movies, of recent years, have taken a cue from the comics by adopting narrative arcs that unify multiple franchises.
 The 2012 movie, the Avengers, unified the worlds of the Iron Man, Captain America, Hulk, and Thor movies.
 This expansive approach to storytelling has even resulted in the spin-off ABC television show Agents of S.H.I.E.L.D. which has dialogued with both the recent Thor and Captain America films.
-While this cross-dialogue adds depth to the narrative and intriguing, the Captain America: The Winter Soldier movie functions fully as an independent film.
+While this cross-dialogue adds depth to the narrative and is intriguing, the Captain America: The Winter Soldier movie functions fully as an independent film.
 The viewer gains increased insight from a broader awareness of the Marvel Universe but the plot also stands independently.

 Early in the film, Steve Rogers (Chris Evans), Captain America, leads a mission to free a ship that has been captured by terrorists.
 The rescue goes well except that at one point Natasha Romanoff (Scarlet Johansson), the Black Widow, deviates from the pan to download S.H.I.E.L.D. (an international espionage and law enforcement agency) files from the ship’s computers.
 This begins some questioning for Rogers about his purpose and association with S.H.I.E.L.D.
 Romanoff was not acting on her own.
 She was actually following orders from S.H.I.E.L.D. director, Nicholas Fury (Samuel L. Jackson), about which Rogers had not been informed.

 Rogers confronts Fury about his secrecy and lack of trust but to no avail.
-In an attempt to share and assuage Roger’s concerns, Fury shows him a secret hanger where three new Helicarriers (essentially aircraft carriers that fly) are being constructed.
+In an attempt to share and assuage Roger’s concerns, Fury shows him a secret hangar where three new Helicarriers (essentially aircraft carriers that fly) are being constructed.
 The carriers have tremendous offensive power and Fury mentions to Rogers the ability to stop threats before they materialize.
 Rogers shows concern about this sort of preventative strategy and accuses Fury of “holding a gun to everyone on Earth and calling it protection.”